LeWolfYT/localscope/README.md

 ## Contributing

 This project is in **very active** development and any and all contributions are welcome!
 I'll be making it a goal to label some of my spaghetti code to make contributing easier.

+## Versions

+There are currently two versions of the app.
+Version 1 is found in main.py, and ws4k.py is version 2.
+While I am mostly working on version 2, version 1 will still be updated with new features every once in a while.